 So, how do you know?

-This means that any appliance that takes up a lot of counter space should go to the kitchen island.
+Any appliance that takes up a lot of counter space should go to the kitchen island.
 This might be the sink, dishwasher, or cooking stove.

 On the flip side, your choice of counter space size can also be determined by how social you want your kitchen to be.

-For instance, if you love inviting people for dinner and dislike ignoring your guests while preparing the meals, then a long counter space with stools and a stove might be your best design option.
+For instance, if you love inviting people for dinner and dislike ignoring your guests while preparing the meals, a long counter space with stools and a stove might be your best design option.

 20. Family-Friendly Kitchen Island